CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 **Revised**

-CH is written three ways to facilitate joining.
-The first is used in compounds CHR and RCH.
-Some of these are above the line.
-(Revised, p4, Compound Characters)

-(Astute readers will see significant differences in some words between Revised and the other sources.)

-* CH-1, CH-2, CH-3, Christ, arch, filch, chat, such, scholar, scheme, when (Revised)

-CHL may be written in two ways.
-(Revised, p4, Compound Characters)

-* CHL-1, CHL-2, chloric, richly, speechless (Revised)

 In adding inflections to CH they may be joined either above or below.
 (Revised, p7, How to Write and Join the Characters)